CheeseCake87/flask-imp/docs/Auth/flask_imp_auth-encrypt_password.md

 Takes the plain password, applies a pepper, salts it, then produces a digested sha512 or sha256 if specified.

-Can set the encryption level to 256 or 512, defaults to 512.
+Can set the algorithm to sha256 or sha512, defaults to sha512.

 Can set the pepper length, defaults to 1.
 Max is 3.